gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 Acceptance criteria:

 - A login has an e-mail address and a password.
-- there must be an explicit option tor remember the booking manager credentials
+- there must be an explicit option tor remember the administrator credentials
-- An incorrect login message must be shown for incorrect email and/or password
+- An incorrect login message must be shown for incorrect email and/or password.
+Suggestion: "Incorrect email or password.
+Please try again"
 - The password must be at least 8 characters long
 - There must be an option allowing new administrators to create an account.
 Suggestion: "Don't have an account?
 Register"